-When I started this introduction I noticed a strong division in Central Asian and Southeast Asian arts, and literature.
-No other continent had such a strong division between different parts within the first web search.
-Could this be related to the many different languages, the many different alphabets even, on this large continent?
-It is certain that every country and all the peoples created their own stories, which mostly originated through oral stories that exist to this day for the purpose of keeping ancient traditions alive.
+When I started this introduction I noticed a strong division in Central Asian, Southeast Asian and “Far East” Asian art and literature.
+Where Europe has a strong division between ancient literary traditions, no other continent had such a strong division in styles, traditions, and practices within the first web search as the art styles of Asian countries.
+Could this be related to the many different languages, the many different alphabets even, on the largest continent?
+It is certain that every country and all their people created their own stories which mostly originated through oral stories that exist to this day for the purpose of keeping traditions alive.

 In the last couple of years, Asia has developed itself further and further and that includes evolvement in the artistic fields.
-Whereas the different parts of Asia have moved further and further apart, with Central Asia being called the Middle East and considered a different continent by many, with different influences in different regions.
-Central Asia has been strongly influenced by the nomadic traditions, that started with the earlier mentioned Silk Road, as different cultures and languages mixed and evolved rapidly compared to those of settled cultures with settled ideas on culture.
-During the last years, Russian influence through trade and business has been strong in this region.
-Which is quite the opposite from Southeast Asia which, like Africa and South-America was colonized by several European countries for centuries.
-However, unlike the other two continents, the Asian countries managed to keep a stronger hold on their own identities and languages, resulting in a strong comeback of those at the end of colonial rule.
-Nationalist movements used them in their writings, biographies and historical literature returned as countries reclaimed their independence.
-The same goes for Japan, which (as an island) has developed its own styles but has struggled for a long time to find its own language as well as its own tone of voice amongst the influences of other nations.
+Whereas the different parts of Asia have moved further and further apart, with Central Asia being called the Middle East and considered a different continent by many.
+And with different influences in different regions.
+Central Asia has been strongly influenced by the nomadic traditions -that started with the earlier mentioned Silk Road- as well as the Persian Empire and its close contact with Mediterranean city-states.
+This caused different cultures and languages to mix and evolve rapidly compared to those of cultures with more settled ideas on culture.
+During the last years, Russian influence through trade and business has been strong in this region which is quite the opposite from Southeast Asia which -like Africa and South-America– was colonized by several European countries for centuries.
+However, unlike the other two continents, the Asian countries managed to keep a stronger hold on their own identities and languages due to less destruction of ancient monuments and less deportations, resulting in a strong comeback of the original traditions at the end of colonial rule.
+Nationalist movements used them in their writings and historical literature returned as countries reclaimed their independence.
+The only country that managed to keep a very firm grip on outside influence was Japan, as the country wouldn’t allow foreigners on their soil for centuries and that developed independent styles even from neighbouring countries.
+But the island nation struggled for a long time to find its own language as well as its own tone of voice on the literary world market amongst the influences of other nations.

 Poetry is one of the strongest forms of literature in Asia, but novelists are on the rise.
 Historical subjects, as well as books with connections to the national identities are relatively popular.
-However, since Asia and Europe still share many connections, novels in which these connections play a role are printed in Asia as well as Europe.
-Many books are filled with a shimmer of mythology, as well as moral lessons as they used to be in ancient times, adding to the mystical reputation of the Asian continent, and every single one is worth your time and some space on your bookshelves.
+Many books are filled with a shimmer of mythology, as well as moral lessons in a style that reminds of older traditions adding to the mystical reputation of the Asian continent.
+And every single title is worth your time and some space on your bookshelves.
 So choose the country, and see where you can travel to from the comfort of your couch.

 To read about other continents, and find out about different countries, return to Read Around the World.